sanchit-sehgal/sacai-engine/README.md

 The development of SACAI was extremely dependent on the works of many developers, most notably:
 * **Ceres**, for the basic MCTS search algorithms and much of the evaluation theory
 * **LeelaChessZero**, for the openly-available neural networks
-* **Alex Graves, Santiago Fernández, and Jürgen Schmidhuber**, for their extensive and illuminating research on MDNN implementation (see paper [here](https://people.idsia.ch/~juergen/icann_2007.pdf)).
+* **Alex Graves, Santiago Fernández, and Jürgen Schmidhuber**, for their extensive and illuminating research on MDNN implementation (see paper [here](https://people.idsia.ch/~juergen/icann_2007.pdf))

-and to the variety of other developers who have contributed to the establishment of neural networking in chess research.
+* the variety of other developers who have contributed to the establishment of neural networking in chess research